AlekseyButkov/UnoJoyFlightPanel/README.md

 	SnowLeopardUnoJoyDrivers.pkg

-	On Windows, you'll also need to download and install Atmel's FLIP tool: https://www.microchip.com/developmenttools/ProductDetails/flip
+	On Windows, you'll also need to download and install Atmel's FLIP tool:
+	NOTE: Flip requires JDK 5 and will not run with newer versions. https://www.microchip.com/developmenttools/ProductDetails/flip

 	On Linux you'll need to install dfu-programmer. you can get it by typing to your terminal: